sttp/Specification/Sections/DataPointStructure.md

 FractionFlags; // sizeof(uint64), 8-bytes

 struct {
-  int64 seconds;          // Seconds since 1/1/1001
+  int64 seconds;          // Seconds since 1/1/0001
   FractionFlags fraction; // Fractional seconds
 }
 Timestamp; // 16-bytes
 ```
 * The `seconds` field defines the whole seconds since 1/1/0001 with a range of 584 billion years, i.e., +/-292 billion years.
 * The `fraction` field is an instance of the `FractionFlags` enumeration that defines the fractional seconds for the timestamp with a resolution down to attoseconds.
-Specially the `fraction` field is broken up into 10-bit segments where each segment represents 1,000 units, 0 to 999, of fractional time.
+Specially the `fraction` field is broken up into 10-bit segments where each segment represents 1,000 units, 0 to 999, of fractional time - similar to a binary coded decimal.
 There are 10-bits for milliseconds, 10-bits for microseconds, 10-bits for nanoseconds, 10-bits for picoseconds, 10-bits for femtoseconds, and 10-bits for attoseconds.
 There is 1-bit defined to indicate a leap-second in progress and 3-bits are reserved.
 - The `flags` field is an instance of the `TimestampFlags` enumeration.

 > :information_source: Although the timestamp size is large, encoding techniques make it so that unused and repeating sections of time can be compressed out of the data point `state`.